gdquest-demos/godot-demos-2022/save-game/README.md

 You would have to do something similar when loading.
 If you really want encryption, perhaps saving and loading the data with `ConfigFile` or another format would be simpler.
 You can still use resources in your game to achieve that, but delegate the saving and loading part to `ConfigFile`.

-Note that encrypting a file doesn't protect it from being opened unless you also encrypt all of your game scripts because otherwise, your encryption and decryption key is readable in the scripts.
-You can encrypt all your GDScript files by making a custom build of Godot.
+Note that encrypting a file doesn't protect it from being opened, and that even if you make a custom Godot build with encrypted scripts.
+Why?
+Because to encrypt and decrypt, you need a key (typically a string) and it has to be in a code file somewhere.

+Now, the point is not that encryption isn't useful or good for security reasons, just that in this context, it may not add much benefit to saving the save file as binary.

 Learn more: https://docs.godotengine.org/en/stable/development/compiling/compiling_with_script_encryption_key.html